 What to Expect

 Each session begins with a hands-on gardening activity, such as planting seeds, and concludes with a guided nature meditation in an apple orchard.
+You will also get to arrange a fresh bouquet at every session.

 During each session, participants will have the option to share and reflect on current emotions with the group.
 For example, participants may be asked, “What emotions did you notice as you arranged flowers today?”
 Responses might include feelings of contentment, creativity, or problem-solving.
 Together, we then explore ways to intentionally cultivate these positive emotions in the future.